 Step 6: The images are rendered.
 Grain is managed as a part of this.
 Grain is placed in z space distributed through the stereo space dependent on subject matter at that point in the frame.
 “On Transformers we tried to get layers in depth as much as possible to avoid re-extracting anything they added in the composite stage, says Squires, who worked with Tony Baldridge, Jacqueline Hutchinson and Jared Sandrew as some of the key technical people at Legend3D on this project.
 “We were also able to leverage the depth information supplied with the effects when possible.
 This helped given the complexity of the transformers and their transformations.
 We also worked in real world units to make sure the intercutting was correct.”

 Step 7: Clean plates when available are used as part of the solution to gaps produced by the new stereo eye/lens positions.
-In conversion, there are always issues with glass window, mirror, chrome or other reflective surfaces.
+In conversion, there are always issues with glass windows, mirrors, chrome or other reflective surfaces.
 Each of these has to be removed into a separate element and then added back in at the right depth.
-“Transformers of course was full of fast action with glass windows, smoke, explosions, sparks, and lens flares,” states Squires.
+“Transformers, of course, was full of fast action with glass windows, smoke, explosions, sparks, and lens flares,” states Squires.

 Step 8: Shot review.
 Legend3D has RealD theaters, but Sandrew personally likes to review with a JVC monitor.
 “The reason why I like the JVC monitor is that I have the entire image in my field of view,” he says.
 “It is extremely bright, and if I see anything I can zoom in on it.”